 But the more time you give yourself to study for the June LSAT (now the June LSAT Flex), the better.
 Consider that traditional in-class courses do not even begin until mid-March!
 In my opinion, that is a month thoroughly wasted.
 Why not use all the time you have to gain all the points you can?

-The real value of an LSAT prep course is to teach you the strategies associated with the different sections/question types and to give you access to as many real LSATs as possible.
+The other value of an LSAT prep course is to teach you the strategies associated with the different sections/question types and to give you access to as many real LSATs as possible.
 The LSAT is testing a way of thinking, so the only way to improve is to continually practice by exposing yourself to this type of critical thought.
 For this reason, your LSAT score will primarily be determined by the effort and work you put into honing your skills on these practice LSATs after you have finished your prep course.
 The sooner you complete your prep course, the better because it is only the first step in the process.

 So, what should you do between now and when you begin your June LSAT studying?

-(1) Clear Out Your Schedule
+- Clear Out Your Schedule

 On our recommended schedule that starts in March, you have a little less than three-and-a-half months to prep for the June LSAT.
-Though clearing out your schedule is not the most appealing task, being able to get your goal score in June and taking the rest of summer to perfect your law school applications is well worth the sacrifice.
+Though clearing out your schedule is not the most appealing task, being able to get the score you need in June and taking the rest of summer to perfect your law school applications is well worth the sacrifice.

 Reading is one of the best ways to help hone your Reading Comprehension skills on the exam—especially if you opt to go for more dense literature.
 Grab an issue of The Economist, or collect a few scientific journals and read your heart out!
 LSATMax actually offers their students a free subscription to The Economist for this exact reason.
 It's a relaxing activity that has the side benefit of boosting your test score.

-(3) Download LSATMax
+- Download LSATMax

 Whatever LSAT prep course you decide to take, make sure to download the LSATMax app from the Apple App Store.
 Not only is the app free, but it also comes with many free resources that will help you along the way.
-These include a daily digest of different LSAT drills, free lectures, flashcards and practice exams with analytics to help you gauge where you stand.
-Moreover, once you download the app, you can email us at firstname.lastname@example.org to request a free copy of our June 2014 LSAT prep calendar.
-That way you can stay on track these next few months and reach your target LSAT score.
+These include a daily digest of different LSAT drills, free lectures, flashcards, and practice exams with analytics to help you gauge where you stand.
+Moreover, once you download the app, you can email us at firstname.lastname@example.org to request a free copy of our June 2022 LSAT prep calendar.
+That way, you can stay on track these next few months and reach your target LSAT score.

-Good luck and Happy Studying!
+Good luck and happy studying!